-- 1. The regulatory authority shall have the following duties : - (a) ensuring compliance of transmission and distribution system operators, and where relevant system owners, as well as of any electricity undertakings, with their obligations under this Directive and other relevant Community legislation, including as regards cross border issues; - (b) cooperating on cross border issues with the regulatory authority or authorities of those Member States; - (c) complying with, and implementing, any relevant legally binding decisions of the Agency and of the Commission; - (d) reporting on a yearly basis on its activity and the fulfilment of its duties to the relevant authorities of the Member States, the Agency and the Commission.
-This report shall cover the steps taken and the results obtained as regards each of the tasks listed in this Article; - (e) ensuring that there are no cross subsidies between transmission, distribution, and supply activities; - (f) monitoring investment plans of the transmission system operators, and providing in its annual report an assessment of the investment plan of the transmission system operators as regards its consistency with the non-binding European-wide 10-year network development plan mentioned at Article 8(1) of Regulation (EC) No [1228/2003]; - (g) monitoring compliance with network security and reliability rules and monitoring standards and requirements for quality of network service; - (h) monitoring the level of transparency, ensuring compliance of electricity undertakings with transparency obligations;
+- 1. The regulatory authority shall have the following duties: - (a) ensuring compliance of transmission and distribution system operators, and where relevant system owners, as well as of any natural gas undertakings, with their obligations under this Directive and other relevant Community legislation, including as regards cross border issues; - (b) cooperating on cross-border issues with the regulatory authority or authorities of those Member States; - (c) complying with, and implementing, any relevant legally binding decisions of the Agency and of the Commission; - (d) reporting on a yearly basis on its activity and the fulfilment of its duties to the relevant authorities of the Member States, the Agency and the Commission.
+This report shall cover the steps taken and the results obtained as regards each of the tasks listed in this Article; - (e) ensuring that there are no cross subsidies between transmission, distribution, storage, LNG and supply activities; - (f) monitoring investment plans of the transmission system operators, and providing in its annual report an assessment of the investment plan of the transmission system operators as regards its consistency with the non-binding European-wide 10-year network development plan mentioned in Article 8 of Regulation (EC) No [1775/2005]; - (g) monitoring compliance with network security and reliability rules and monitoring standards and requirements for quality of network service;

-- (i) monitoring the level of market opening and competition at wholesale and retail levels, including on electricity exchanges, household prices, switching rates, disconnection rates and household complaints, as well as any distortion or restriction of competition, including providing any relevant information, bringing any relevant cases to the relevant competition authorities; - (j) monitoring the time taken by transmission and distribution undertakings to make connections and repairs; - (k) publishing recommendations, at least on a yearly basis, on compliance of supply tariffs with Article 3; - (l) ensuring access to customer consumption data, the provision, for optional use, of a harmonised format at national level for consumption data and the access to data under paragraph (h) of Annex A; - (m) monitoring the implementation of rules relating to the roles and responsibilities of transmission system operators, distribution system operators, suppliers and customers and other market parties pursuant to Regulation (EC) No [1228/2003]; - (n) monitoring investment in generation capacities in relation to security of supply; - (o) monitoring the implementation of safeguards measures as referred to in Article 41. - 2.
-When it is so foreseen in a Member State, the monitoring duties mentioned in paragraph 1 may be carried out by other authorities than the regulatory authority.
-In such a case, the information resulting from this monitoring shall be made available to the regulatory authority as soon as possible. - While preserving their independence, without prejudice to their own specific competencies and consistent with the principles of better regulation, the regulatory authority shall, as appropriate, consult with transmission system operators and, as appropriate, closely cooperate with other relevant national authorities when carrying out the duties mentioned in paragraph 1.
+- (h) monitoring the level of transparency, ensuring compliance of natural gas undertakings with transparency obligations; - (i) monitoring the level of market opening and competition at wholesale and retail levels, including on natural gas exchanges, household prices, switching rates, disconnection rates and household complaints, as well as any distortion or restriction of competition, including providing any relevant information, bringing any relevant cases to the attention of the relevant competition authorities; - (j) monitoring the time taken by transmission and distribution undertakings to make connections and repairs; - (k) monitoring and reviewing the access conditions to storage, linepack and other ancillary services as provided for in Article 32.
+In case the access regime to storage is defined according to Article 32(3), this task shall exclude the reviewing of tariffs. - (1) publishing recommendations, at least on a yearly basis, on compliance of supply tariffs with Article 3; - (m) ensuring access to customer consumption data, the provision for optional use, of a harmonised format at national level for consumption data and the access to data under paragraph (h) of Annex A; - (n) monitoring the implementation of rules relating to the roles and responsibilities of transmission system operators, distribution system operators, suppliers and customers and other market parties pursuant to Regulation (EC) No [1775/2005]; - (o) monitoring the correct application of the criteria that determine whether a storage facility falls under Article 32(3) or 32(4); - (p) monitoring the implementation of safeguards measures as referred to in Article 45.

+2. When it is so foreseen in a Member State, the monitoring duties mentioned in paragraph 1 may be carried out by other authorities than the regulatory authority.
+In such a case, the information resulting from this monitoring shall be made available to the regulatory authority as soon as possible.

+While preserving their independence, without prejudice to their own specific competencies and consistent with the principles of better regulation, the regulatory authority shall, as appropriate, consult with transmission system operators and, as appropriate, closely cooperate with other relevant national authorities when carrying out the duties mentioned in paragraph 1.